 Naturally this instrument is not gyro based but as it is usually included in a turn indicator/ coordinator, and part of correctly flying an aircraft, we felt the need to include it here.

 When flying straight and level the ball will (should) be centered in the lower part.
-Should there be any unbalanced flight (as in turbulence and using only ailerons and no rudder to keep the airplane level) the ball will move toward the lower wing inline with the aircraft weight.
+Should there be any unbalanced forces in flight (as in turbulence and using only ailerons and no rudder to keep the airplane level) the ball will move toward the lower wing inline with the aircraft weight.

 During any turn (to the left or to the right) the ball will sit inline with the resultant of the weight and centrifugal force.
 In a balanced turn this resultant force must be inline with the resultant lift force.
 With more experience and flight hours on type, pilots can really feel this and truly fly by the seat of their pants and keep the ball centered without looking at it.